 - Felony third offense DUI: A minimum 10-year license suspension, a $2000 to $5000 fine, 30 days to five years in jail, and a two-year mandatory ignition interlock device

-Should I Take a Breathalyzer Test?
+Should I Take a Breathalyzer Test in Fort Myers?

 Florida’s implied consent laws make it mandatory for drivers who are arrested for DUI to submit a breath, blood, or urine test.
 Those who refuse to take the test will be subject to an automatic one-year driver’s license revocation.
 A second offense refusal is charged as a first-degree misdemeanor, which is punishable by up to one year in jail and a maximum fine of $1,000.
 In addition, the individual’s driver’s license will be revoked for 18 months.